marshmallow-packages/affiliator-docs/transactions/get-transactions.md

 | updated_only | Only get transactions that have been updated since the provided date time | boolean | 0 | This will only work if you provide a from date |

 ## Response
+Below you will find a valid response when the request was successfull.
+This example was formatted to a JSON format.
 ```json
 {
     "data": [